Gold Vermeil vs Gold Filled – What’s Better?

 2. Thickness of Gold Layer

 Gold vermeil is about 2.5 micrometer thick plating.
 To give you a comparison, normal gold plating is about 1 micrometer.
 So, there isn’t a very big difference between the two.
+And both will wear off.

 3. Durability